desertblade/Enhanced-Dimmer-Switch/README.md

 # Enhanced-Dimmer-Switch
 Smartthings Dimmer Switch Device Handler.
 Allows customization of switch's behavior.
+I use it for my GE Z-Wave Smart Dimmer (In-Wall), 12724 switch.

 # Usage
 Open up the device confiruation menu (the Gear Icon).
 Choose settings that you like.
 Hit **Configure Tile** in device.